TheDiscoMole/Machine-Learning/_posts/2017-02-22-twitch-renderer.md

 `Renderer.__iter__(self)`

-This is the iterator used to `yield` data stream frames
+This is the iterator used to `yield` data stream frames.

 **returns**